void2ptr/2023-09-otus-spring-Soloviev/SPRING-24.security.Form-based/Setup.md

 ```

 ### tests
-- Setup a Host for docker
+- Configure the own host for docker
-- test use embedded postgresql
+- for testing case used the embedded postgresql (docker)